Laravel-Xylophone/Base/README.md

 If you discover any security related issues, please email hello@tabacitu.ro instead of using the issue tracker.

-Please **[subscribe to the Backpack Newsletter](http://backpackforlaravel.com/newsletter)** so you can find out about any security updates, breaking changes or major features.
+Please **[subscribe to the Xylophone Newsletter](http://backpackforlaravel.com/newsletter)** so you can find out about any security updates, breaking changes or major features.
 We send an email every 1-2 months.

 ## Credits